 Ask someone else to do it

-If you have an admin assistant or PA you could consider asking them to help you stay on top of accounting admin, depending on whether you can trust them with confidential business information.
-You can find a routine that works such as: always handing them your receipts, asking them to analyse your credit card statement for your expense claim or have your accountant communicate with them directly what records need to be collated and let them figure out a procedure that works.
+If you have a bookkeeper or VA you could consider asking them to help you stay on top of accounting admin, depending on whether you can trust them with confidential business information.
+You can find a routine that works such as: always handing them your receipts, asking them to analyse your credit card statement for your expense claim or have your accountant communicate with them directly what records need to be collated.

 I’ve created a range of bookkeeping spreadsheets which are simple to use and designed for the self employed.
 You’ll be able to track your finances, see an estimate of your tax and you’ll even receive a handy guide to help get you started and HMRC friendly guidance on how to maintain your bookkeeping records.
 Shop Now>>